 Unicorn Christmas Tree Topper

-The holidays can feel pretty magical.
-That's why we think this unicorn Christmas tree tutorial by Mr. Kate suits this time of year perfectly.
-The project decks out an artificial rose gold tree with multicolored lights, pastel ornaments, and a DIY unicorn horn topper.Continue to 14 of 34 below.
+The holidays can feel pretty magical, which is why this unicorn Christmas tree tutorial by Mr. Kate suits this time of year perfectly.
+The project decks out an artificial rose gold tree with multicolored lights, pastel ornaments, and a DIY unicorn horn topper.Continue to 13 of 29 below.

 White and Gold Christmas Tree

-A mix of white and metallic ornaments give this holiday tree by the ladies at the Crafting Chicks beautiful dimension by breaking up the greenery.
-See the large gold snowflakes?
-The bloggers say they were perfect for filling all of the empty spots between branches.Continue to 24 of 34 below.
+A mix of white and metallic ornaments give this elegant holiday tree by the ladies at the Crafting Chicks beautiful dimension by breaking up the greenery.
+The large gold snowflakes are perfect for filling all of the empty spots between branches.Continue to 21 of 29 below.

 DIY Dinosaur Ornaments